With the passing of Amendment 64, adults 21 or older in Colorado can legally possess two ounces (28 grams) of marijuana or THC.

 Please be aware that your right to possess marijuana in Colorado does not apply when you are visiting national parks, national forests, monuments, or other federal properties such as courthouses.
 Also be aware that many ski areas are located on federal land (mainly just the actual ski runs, not the towns or base of the mountain).

 The law allows residents 21 years of age or older to cultivate up to 6 plants, 3 of which can be in the flowering stage in an enclosed, locked space.
+Medical Marijuana patients may grow an additional 6 plants, or more if allotted by their recommending physician.
 For more information on seeds, growing indoor, outdoor or with clones, check out our blog for a wide variety of helpful content.
+Learn to Grow